annagolts/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Some aniamtion could be added to navigation links in the header.
-For example making them a little bigger when hovering over.
+On each page there could be a link to get back to the main page so you would'n have to scroll up if you need to or look for different sections.